 More goodies from Matt Sung, again on Flickr.
 Matt definitely shares our thing for distressed typography!

-For those of you who missed this weekend’s AIGA/NY Typographic Walking Tour, designer Karen Horton has uploaded a Flickr set containing some of the highlights.
+For those of you who missed last weekend’s AIGA/NY Typographic Walking Tour, designer Karen Horton has uploaded a Flickr set containing some of the highlights.
 There are a couple of treasures here that aren’t to be missed, including at least one rare architectural palimpsest that won’t be visible for long.
 (Demolition in the city regularly exposes sudden windows into the the past, as in 1998 when Times Square was suddenly home to a 121-year-old advertisement for “J. A. Keal’s Carriage Manufactory,” painted in 1877.)
 Some of the lettering on the type tour is older still, and some of the newer signs may find themselves covered up by adjacent construction.
 So catch them while you can, or wait another 121 years to see if they resurface in 2128. —JH

 Lettering buffs and cinephiles alike may enjoy this lovely Flickr set containing final frames of classic films.
 Romantically, these hearken back to an age before typesetting replaced hand-lettering as a matter of convenience, but sociologically they tell another interesting story as well.
 A movie concluding with “The End,” perhaps followed by a list of its major players, definitively dates a film to before the rise of the unions, which now negotiate on-screen credits for even off-screen contributors.
 Best Boys and Key Grips are old hat: today it’s Mouse Wranglers and Assistant Caterers who are the little people, along with the occasional Compositing Inferno Artist.
 (But where are the type designers, hm?)
 See this fascinating infographic in The New York Times, comparing the length of the credits in Casablanca with those in Lord of the Rings. —JH